 Sweden maintains extensive extradition treaties with various countries and is known for its rigorous extradition processes.
 Its legal system emphasizes fairness and human rights when handling extradition requests, which contributes to its strong reputation in global law enforcement.
 In cases involving countries without extradition agreements, Sweden carefully evaluates the legal consequences to ensure decisions align with its principles of justice and human rights.

-9 Countries with No Extradition Treaty with the US
+9 Countries With No Extradition Treaty With the US

 The United States is often at the center of discussions about non-extradition countries because of its broad extradition treaties and strict enforcement of laws against crimes like financial fraud and tax evasion.